renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 # When printing in Jupyter Notebooks simply write "df_community" in the bottom of a cell without "print()"
 print(df_community)
 ```
 Et voila!
 You should now have a dataframe called ```df_community```.
 This can be saved as a .CSV or .XLXS file.
-Or, you can copy it to a clipboard or print it to Markdown, as shown in the code below.
+You may also copy it to a clipboard or print it to Markdown format, as shown in the code below.

 ```python